ztlevi/ML_101/ML_Questions.md

 **Getting faster/smaller networks is important for running these deep learning networks on mobile devices.**

-The ranking can be done according to the L1/L2 mean of neuron weights, their mean activations, the number of times a neuron wasn’t zero on some validation set, and other creative methods .
+The ranking can be done according to the L1/L2 mean of neuron weights, their mean activations, the number of times a neuron wasn't zero on some validation set, and other creative methods .
 After the pruning, the accuracy will drop (hopefully not too much if the ranking clever), and the network is usually trained more to recover.

-If we prune too much at once, the network might be damaged so much it won’t be able to recover.
+If we prune too much at once, the network might be damaged so much it won't be able to recover.

-So in practice this is an iterative process - often called ‘Iterative Pruning’: Prune / Train / Repeat.
+So in practice this is an iterative process - often called 'Iterative Pruning': Prune / Train / Repeat.

 ![Pruning steps](http://jacobgil.github.io/assets/pruning_steps.png)